 Cameroonian journalist Amadou Vamoulké, the former managing director of the state-owned Cameroon Radio and Television (CRTV) broadcaster, was arrested in 2016 for alleged embezzlement.
-As of late 2020, he had been in court over 30 times but the prosecution had yet to present any evidence against him.
+As of late 2021, he had been in court over 80 times, but the prosecution had yet to present any substantive evidence against him.
 Individuals close to Vamoulké assert that it was his independent mindedness when leading CRTV that caused his arrest and detention.

 Vamoulké was arrested on July 29, 2016, according to media reports and one of the journalist’s lawyers, Alice Nkom.
 Vamoulké, who headed CRTV from 2005 until 2016, was removed from his post shortly before his arrest, according to media reports.

-Vamoulké has been detained in Kondengui Central Prison in Yaoundé since his arrest, and no evidence has been presented against him despite at least 30 scheduled hearings at the Special Criminal Court, Nkom told CPJ.
-Each time Vamoulké has appeared in court, the prosecution has requested postponement in order to bring evidence, and each time the judge has agreed, according to Nkom.
+He has been held in Kondengui Central Prison in Yaoundé, the capital, since his arrest, Nkom told CPJ via messaging app in October 2021.
+The prosecution has repeatedly requested the postponement of Vamoulké’s case in order to bring evidence, and each time the judge has agreed, according to Nkom.

 Nkom said Vamoulké’s arrest was reprisal for his management of CRTV.
 "The official reason for his arrest is a pretext for trying to silence journalists in Cameroon … Amadou never accepted as black what he knew was white," Nkom said.